d4l3k/cs540-project/paper.md

 iteration number provides a limited way to model the changing hidden state.

 ### Bayesian Optimization (Gaussian Processes)

+This method uses Gaussian Processes to build a model of the original function which we then use to find the point to maximize the expected improvement.
+This is a very popular hyper parameter optimization algorithm and is used as the default at several large companies including Google [@Golovin:2017:GVS:3097983.3098043].
+For our tests, we use the BayesOpt library [@JMLR:v15:martinezcantin14a].

+We test the same two variants of input parameters for this model as we did with GBDT.

 ### Tree of Parzen Estimators